The Goodreads Choice Awards

 ISBN: 9781250415622

-In 2001, John J. Lennon killed a man on a Brooklyn Street.
+In 2001, John J. Lennon killed a man on a Brooklyn street.
 Now he’s a journalist, working from behind bars, trying to make sense of it all.

 The Tragedy of True Crime is a first-person journalistic account of the lives of four men who have killed, written by a man who has killed.
 Lennon entered the New York prison system with a sentence of 28 years to life but after he stepped into a writing workshop at Attica Correctional Facility, his whole life changed.
 Reporting from the cell block and the prison yard, Lennon challenges our obsession with true crime by telling the full life stories of men now serving time for the lives they took.